sasurfer/openEHRTool-v2/README.md

 server url: http://ehrbase:8080/ehrbase/
 ```

-_Note_: The compose-total file adopts EHRBase version 2.15.0 .
+**Note**: The compose-total file adopts EHRBase version 2.15.0 .
 That is the latest version of EHRBase tested with the tool.

+**Note**2: If you have port 80 already in use by another program, e.g., you want to run aqlbetter https://github.com/crs4/aqlbetter-dockerized, then use compose-total-port8088.yml instead of compose-total.yml and optionally replace 8088 with the port of your choice.
+Remember to rebuild the images.

 ### &#x1F335; Docker "Separated" &#x1F335;
 EHRBase is run in a network/docker-compose separated from openEHRTool.